Site last updated: Saturday, December 21, 2024

 “Brazilian diplomacy has been strongly engaged in this task, but to expect a substantively strong and consensual declaration in a year like 2024 with two serious international conflicts is to set the bar very high,” said Cristiane Lucena Carneiro, an international relations professor at the University of Sao Paulo.

-After Lulathwarted far-right former President Jair Bolsonaro 's reelection bid in 2022, there was some excitement in the international community at the prospect of the leftist leader and savvy diplomat hosting the G20.
+After Lulathwarted far-right former President Jair Bolsonaro's reelection bid in 2022, there was some excitement in the international community at the prospect of the leftist leader and savvy diplomat hosting the G20.
 Bolsonaro had little interest in international summits, let foreign policy be guided by ideology and clashed with several leaders, including French President Emmanuel Macron.
 Lula took office and often quoted a catchphrase: “Brazil is back.”

 Under Lula, Brazil has reverted to its decades-old principle of nonalignment to carve out a policy that best safeguards its interests in an increasingly multipolar world, even as his administration's foreign policy has at times raised eyebrows.

 Trump’s win in the U.S. presidential election earlier this month and the imminent return of an “America First” doctrine may also hamper the diplomatic spirit needed for broad agreement on divisive issues.
-“If we have one certainty, it is regarding Donald Trump’s skepticism towards multilateralism,” Carneiro said.
+“If we have one certainty, it is regarding Donald Trump’s skepticism toward multilateralism,” Carneiro said.

 Two officials from Brazil and one from another G20 nation say Argentine negotiators are standing in the way of a joint declaration.
 They spoke on condition of anonymity because they weren't authorized to speak publicly.
 Two of them said that Argentina’s negotiators have raised several objections to the draft, most vehemently opposing a clause calling for a global tax on the superrich — which they had previously accepted, in July — and another promoting gender equality.